-Supporting the soul of the twin, the ibeji influences the life of the family, becoming a source of benefit to his parents, who continue to offer prayers and worship and libations to him.
+Supporting the soul of the twin, the ibeji influences the life of the family, becoming a source of benefit to its parents, who continue to offer prayers and worship and libations to it.

 The occurrence of twins is, among the Yoruba, stronger than anywhere else in Black Africa.
 This particularity has therefore naturally influenced and integrated their statuary.